todaprojects/RestAPI-NoSQL/README.md

   `dotnet run --project ./RestAPI-NoSQL.WebApi/RestAPI-NoSQL.WebApi.csproj`

-* Open `https://localhost:5001/swagger/index.html` on your browser to launch a **Swagger UI** to visually render documentation for application.
+* Open `https://localhost:5001/swagger/index.html` on your browser to launch a **Swagger UI** and visually render documentation for the application.